New South Wales R set: History

-All trains will be maintained at the purpose built Mindyarra Maintenance Centre in Dubbo.
+They have a maximum speed of 160 km/h, though they were described during the procurement process as “scalable” to 200 km/h.
+All trains will be maintained at the purpose-built Mindyarra Maintenance Centre in Dubbo.

 The first complete 6-car unit arrived at Port Kembla on 14 February 2024 and was taken by road to Dubbo.
-On 30 September 2024 the set was transferred by rail from Mindyarra Maintenance Centre to Auburn Maintenance Centre in Auburn to prepare for mainline traction testing.
-Since February 2025 the same set commenced mainline testing on the Northern Line between West Ryde and Epping, the Western Line between St Marys and Blacktown, and on the Richmond Line between Richmond and Riverstone.
+On 30 September 2024, the set was transferred by rail from Mindyarra Maintenance Centre to Auburn Maintenance Centre in Auburn to prepare for mainline traction testing.
+In February 2025, the same set commenced mainline testing on the Northern Line between West Ryde and Epping, the Western Line between St Marys and Blacktown, and on the Richmond Line between Richmond and Riverstone.

-By October 2025, the PPP contract was dissolved by the NSW government, citing "negotiations to resolve commercial challenges, avoid further project delays and secure the best outcome for the people of NSW".
-Transport for NSW would work directly with the delivery partners, with CAF continuing as the train manufacturer and UGL continuing to maintain the trains at Mindyarra.
+By October 2025, the PPP contract had been dissolved by the NSW government, citing "negotiations to resolve commercial challenges, avoid further project delays and secure the best outcome for the people of NSW".
+Transport for NSW would work directly with the delivery partners, with CAF continuing as the train manufacturer, and UGL continuing to maintain the trains at Mindyarra.

-The fleet is planned to enter service between 2025 and 2029.
+The fleet is planned to enter service in 2028.